roblarsen/git-from-the-ground-up/readme.md

    * Download the code in this book
    * Conventions used
    * Contact info
-1. Introduction to Git
+1. What is Source Code Management (SCM)
     * What is Source Code Management (SCM?)
+    * Why Use SCM
-    * The SCM landscape before Git
+    * The SCM landscape
+3. What is Git
     * A Brief History of Git
     * Commercial support with GitHub, BitBucket and GitLab
+4. Why Git?
+    * The Power of Open Source
+    * Open Source Invades the Enterprise
-2. Diving Right In
+6. Diving Right In
     * Installing Git
     * A Brief Introduction to Git Tooling
     * Setting up your local configuration